rypab4/README_Generator/samples/README.md

 ## Usage
-used to create a spaceship for videogame
+creates a new galaxy in a video game

 ## License

-    This project is licensed under the BSD_3 license
+    This project is licensed under the MIT license

 ## Contributors
-Jack Ryan
+Ryan Reynalds

 ## Tests